LauraHBui/Modelling-Crime-Data-2021/docs/01-intro.md

 ---

 In this lesson, you will be introduced to the programming language, `R`.
-After installing the related software and getting a basic idea of the R Studio interface, you will learn three `R` basics: operators, objects, and packages.
+After installing the related software and getting a basic idea of the R Studio interface, you will learn three `R` basics: operators (and functions), objects, and packages.

 Unlike other statistical software like SPSS and STATA, `R` is a free, open-source software for performing statistical analysis and data visualization.
 In addition, `R` offers more analytical solutions, flexibility, and customization than these commonly used statistical software, and its popularity has increased substantially over the years.